lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 \figenv{/assets/img/lemma-k-app.jpg}{50%}
 @@

-We did not use the adjunction between \figinline{/assets/img/copy.jpg}{4%} and \figinline{/assets/img/co-copy.jpg}{4%} in this example so let's compute another (useless) one: $(\lambda fx. f (f x)) (\lambda x.x)$.
+We have not yet used the adjunction between \figinline{/assets/img/copy.jpg}{4%} and \figinline{/assets/img/co-copy.jpg}{4%}, so let's compute another (useless) example: $(\lambda fx. f (f x)) (\lambda x.x)$.
 This amounts to applying the identity twice to an argument---this should give us back the identity!
 Let's check that this is the case.
 This time I'll go a bit faster, but watch out for the third inclusion, where  \figinline{/assets/img/copy.jpg}{4%} and \figinline{/assets/img/co-copy.jpg}{4%} cancel each other out:
 @@center
 \figenv{/assets/img/id-twice.jpg}{65%}
 @@

 Phew!
 If these examples seem long an tedious that's because they are.
 Not that it's fun to compute normal forms in the standard $\lambda$-calculus, but the diagrammatic version looks even more complicated.
 There is a good reason for this: one of the main points of graphical encodings of the $\lambda$-calculus is to make substitution explicit, operating at a finer level of granularity in order to keep track of resources more precisely.
-The thing is, on its own, the $\lambda$-calculus is too abstract to constitute a concrete model of computation.
+The thing is, on its own, the $\lambda$-calculus is too abstract to constitute a concrete model of computation; substitution, the engine of computation, is left as a meta operation.
 Even with a fixed reduction strategy (say, call-by-value) a single $\beta$-reduction step requires a global substitution of an argument for all occurrences of a bound variable inside the body of a term.
 This substitution cannot be implemented in constant time in general on a concrete model of computation, like a Turing machine or your actual physical computer.
 On the other hand, if you take a closer look at the diagrams above, you'll notice that, at each step, we only perform local rewrites, operating in constant time and space.
 Another advantage is that non-overlapping rewrites can be performed in parallel.

 So what's the catch?